edwardsph/Website/content/index.md

 {:.story}

 <img src="/images/ldf.svg" class="aside" alt="" />
-The idea of Linked Data Fragments is to
+With Linked Data Fragments, we explore interfaces to
 <br>
 **solve queries at the client side with server data.**
 <br>